Kurt Nölke

 U-20 5 Dec 1941 27 Mar 1942 No war patrols

-Kurt Nölke commanded the U-263 from May 6 1942 until its loss on 20 Jan 1944.
-The boat was heavily damaged by aircraft on 24 Nov 1942 and was decommissioned the following month while undergoing extensive repairs for one year.
-During that time Nölke as still officially in command of the unmanned boat-in-repair but was also engaged elsewhere.
+Kurt Nölke commanded the type VIIC U-boat U-263 from 6 May 1942 until its loss on 20 Jan 1944.
+The boat was heavily damaged by aircraft on 24 Nov 1942 and was decommissioned the following month while undergoing extensive repairs that would take a year.
+During that time Nölke was still officially in command of the unmanned boat-in-repair.

-He took temporary command of the U-584 from Deecke on 20 Dec 1942 and completed one patrol with that boat.
+He took temporary command of U-584 from Deecke on 20 Dec 1942 for one patrol.

-Nölke died with his entire crew of 51 men when his U-263 was lost in the Bay of Biscay only two days out on its first patrol after the long repairs.
-The boat had reported that an external fuel tank had collapsed during deep dive trials and that the boat needed immediate help.
-Search for the boat and its crew were unsuccessful.
+Nölke died with his entire crew of 51 when U-263 was lost in the Bay of Biscay on 20 Jan.
+1944, only two days into the newly repaired boat's first patrol.
+(Niestlé, 1998).
+A radio message was received that an external fuel tank had collapsed during deep diving trials and that the boat needed immediate help.
+The subsequent search for the boat and its crew found nothing.

 Patrol info for Kurt Nölke